-Serena Hallowell concentrates her practice on prosecuting complex securities fraud cases on behalf of institutional investors.
-Currently, she is prosecuting In re Computer Sciences Corporation Securities Litigation and In re Netflix, Inc. Securities Litigation, and Schaffer v.
+Serena P. Hallowell focuses on prosecuting complex securities fraud cases on behalf of institutional investors.
+Currently, she is actively prosecuting In re Intuitive Surgical Securities Litigation, In re Genworth Financial, Inc. Securities Litigation, and Schaffer v.
 Horizon Pharma PLC et al. In addition to her litigation responsibilities, Serena also serves as Co-Chair of the Firm's Women's Networking and Mentoring Initiative.

 Serena received a J.D. from Boston University School of Law, where she served as the Note Editor for the Journal of Science & Technology Law.
 She earned a B.A. in Political Science from Occidental College.

-Serena is a member of the Association of the Bar of the City of New York, the Federal Bar Council and the National Association of Women Lawyers (NAWL), where she serves on the Women's Initiatives Leadership Boot Camp Planning Committee.
+Serena is a member of the Association of the Bar of the City of New York, the Federal Bar Council, and the National Association of Women Lawyers (NAWL), where she serves on the Women's Initiatives Leadership Boot Camp Planning Committee.
 She also devotes time to pro bono work with the Securities Arbitration Clinic at Brooklyn Law School.

 She is conversational in Urdu/Hindi.